litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.6.2 - November 3 2017 =
+* [NEW FEATURE] Do Not Cache Roles.
+* [NEW FEATURE] Use WebP Images for supported browsers.
+* [NEW FEATURE] Disable Optimization Poll ON/OFF Switch in Media tab.
+* [NEW FEATURE] Revert image optimization per image in Media list.
+* [NEW FEATURE] Disable/Enable image WebP per image in Media list.
+* [IAPI] Limit optimized images fetching cron to a single process.
+* [IAPI] Updated IAPI to v1.6.2.
+* [IAPI] Fixed repeating image request issue by adding a failure status to local images.
+* [REFACTOR] Refactored login vary logic.

 = 1.6.1 - October 29 2017 =
 * [IAPI] Updated LiteSpeed Image Optimization Server API to v1.6.1.